Tineco A10 Review

 Fortunately, the attachments in the Tineco A11 that have the quick-release lock are compatible with the A10.
 So you can purchase these attachments separately if you want to save some money.

-According to Tineco, the A10 has a 350-watt brushless motor that has as much power as the Dyson V8.
+According to Tineco, the A10 features a 350-watt brushless motor that boasts the same power as the Dyson V8.

-To see if this claim is accurate, I used an anemometer to measure airflow at the wand and cleaning head.
+To verify the accuracy of this claim, I used an anemometer to measure airflow at both the wand and the cleaning head.

 Please refer below to see the results.